 Everything we eat passes along the gastrointestinal tract in the gut and research continues to discover more connections between our gut health and our overall health.

 The gastrointestinal (GI) tract is embedded with millions of bacteria that live, grow and metabolize in a complex system of both good and bad bacteria that make up what is known as the microbiome.
 Probiotics are one strain of beneficial bacteria that is found primarily in the gut that helps keep your body healthy.
+(Learn about prebiotic fibers.)

 This helpful bacteria can help ensure good health, prevent diseases, improve your immune system, promote normal GI function, and help your mood.
 With all the good benefits these little guys can provide it’s important to have a diet rich in probiotics.